viebel/klipse/contributing.md

 ```

+For #2, you need to:

+1. run `lein deps

-For #2, you need to open lumo with the appropriate cache folder and class path:
+2. open lumo with the appropriate cache folder and class path:

 ```bash
 export cp=`lein classpath`
 lumo -k docs/cache-cljs -c $cp
 ```

-And inside lumo, you need to require your namespaces, and the cache will be stored inder `docs/cache-cljs` e.g.:
+3. inside lumo, you need to require your namespaces, and the cache will be stored inder `docs/cache-cljs` e.g.:

 ```bash
 cljs.user=> (require 'clojure.test.check)
 ```

+4. commit `docs/cache-cljs`